waimea-cpy/kotlin-hello-2025/README.md

 # Kotlin Basics

-Learning to code in Kotlin - taking the first steps:
+Learning to code in Kotlin - taking the first steps.
+This repo covers:

 - Output to the terminal
 - Variables